CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 cumulus@switch:~$ net commit
 ```

-To recalculate all stream paths over one of the ECMP paths if the switch loses a path, run the `ip pim ecmp rebalance` command:
+To recalculate all stream paths over one of the ECMP paths if the switch loses a path:

 ```
 cumulus@switch:~$ net add pim ecmp rebalance